About Entrance Examinations:

 - Examinations will be conducted during the allocated times shown in the examination timetable.

 - No candidate is allowed to present himself for examination later than

 ONE HOUR after the commencement of the examination.

 - No candidate will be allowed to hand in his answer scripts until

 ONE HOUR has elapsed after the commencement of the examination.

 - No candidate who has entered the examination hall will be allowed to leave the hall temporarily or otherwise for any reason whatsoever until the examination has commenced.

 - A candidate who has been given permission to leave the hall temporarily must be accompanied by an invigilator.

 - No candidate is allowed to bring into the examination hall any unauthorized material such as book, dictionary, electronic dictionary, document or picture.
-Bags, waist pouches, ear or headphones, handphones or pagers are not permitted to be brought into the examination hall.
+Bags, waist pouches, ear or headphones, tablets, handphones or pagers are not permitted to be brought into the examination hall.

 - Candidates must answer all questions in the examinations (except Chinese paper) in English only.
 No mark will be allocated for answers in languages other than English.